 Zaanse Schans Windmills

 What is totally worth seeing are the windmills along the river.
 I went the sawmill and the oil mill, €4 entry to each windmill.
 There is something magical about watching the mechanics of the windmill at work and strange the lack of motor sounds.
 The sawmill is really fantastic, if it is turning, make sure you don’t miss it.
 There is a person running each mill who will explain the production process to you.
-Go to a couple of the windmills that are actually turning and forget the ‘museums’.
+Go to a couple of the windmills that are actually turning and give the ‘museums’ a quick look.
 That way you can be to and from Amsterdam in no time at all and squeeze more out of your day.

 To get there…